 Academic Stuff: I received my PhD in 2012 from Arizona State University.
-Since that time, I have been an Assistant and then Associate Professor at Louisiana State University, where I supervise the EMMA Lab and teach courses on Memory, Cognition, Eye Movements/Eye Tracking, and Psychophysiology.
+Since that time, I have been an Assistant and then Associate Professor at Louisiana State University and now I'm an Assistant Professor again at New Mexico State University.
+I supervise the EMMA Lab and teach courses on Memory, Cognition, Eye Movements/Eye Tracking, and Psychophysiology.
 Please see below for some of my current research interests, or the Cool New Stuff page for ongoing results.

 Non-Academic Stuff: I enjoy travel, and learning about new people and places.
 Although I love the outdoors, especially hiking, I have never kept a plant alive longer than a month.
 I am also a big lover of dogs, especially dachshunds, but I'll spoil anything with 3 or 4 legs and a tail (or nub).

 Unfamiliar Face Recognition